v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 ### Confidence levels [confidenceLevel attribute, recommendedConfidence attribute]

 The more evidence that a pattern requires, the more confidence you have that an actual entity (such as employee ID) has been identified when the pattern is matched.
-For example, you have more confidence in a pattern that requires a nine-digit ID number, hire date, and keyword in close proximity, than you do in a pattern that requires only a nine-digit ID number.
+For example, you have more confidence in a pattern that requires a nine-digit ID number, hire date, and keyword in proximity than you do in a pattern that requires only a nine-digit ID number.

 Every `Pattern` element in an entity has a required `confidenceLevel` attribute that has an integer value from 1 to 100.
 You can think of the `confidenceLevel` value as  a unique ID for each pattern in an entity, because each pattern requires a different confidence level.
-A lower confidence patterm should have a lower value than a higher confidence pattern, but the actual number value doesn't matter; simply pick numbers that make sense to your compliance team.
+A lower confidence pattern should have a lower value than a higher confidence pattern, but the actual number value doesn't matter; simply pick numbers that make sense to your compliance team.
 You can reference these confidence levels in the conditions of the rules in the DLP policies that you create.

 ![XML markup showing Pattern elements with different values for confidenceLevel attribute](media/301e0ba1-2deb-4add-977b-f6e9e18fba8b.png)